dsweet99/dryer/README.md

 # dryer
-*Warning: Code may shrink after use*
+*Warning: Code may shrink in dryer*

 - Finds clusters of two or more nearly-matching substrings in a code base
 - Language-agnostic